Editor’s note (September 2021): This post has been updated to include new information about ActiveMQ Artemis.

 ActiveMQ uses memory to store messages awaiting dispatch to consumers.
-Each message occupies some of the available memory (how much depends on the size of the message) until it is dequeued—delivered to a consumer that then processes the message and acknowledges receipt.
+Each message occupies some memory (how much depends on the size of the message) until it is dequeued and delivered to a consumer.
 At that point, ActiveMQ frees up the memory that had been used for that message.
 When producers are faster than consumers—there’s more enqueuing than dequeuing over a given time period—ActiveMQ’s memory use increases.

 In this section, we’ll look at how ActiveMQ uses memory and disk to store messages.

 The host system dedicates some of its memory as heap memory for the JVM in which ActiveMQ runs.
-By default, the ActiveMQ startup script tells Java to create a heap with a maximum size of 1 GB.
-To specify the maximum percentage of the JVM’s heap memory that ActiveMQ can use, adjust the
+ActiveMQ’s default maximum heap size varies across versions and JVMs.
+To specify the maximum percentage of the JVM’s heap memory that ActiveMQ Classic can use, adjust the

 memoryUsage child of the

-systemUsage element in the activemq.xml file.
+systemUsage element in the broker configuration file (activemq.xml).
 You can express this as a percentage of the JVM’s heap memory (e.g.,

-<memoryUsage percentOfJvmHeap="60" />), or as a number of bytes, as shown in the following partial activemq.xml file.
+<memoryUsage percentOfJvmHeap="60" />), or as a number of bytes, as shown below.
 (Note that your

 <broker xmlns="http://activemq.apache.org/schema/core" brokerName="MY_BROKER"> [...] <systemUsage> <systemUsage> <memoryUsage> <memoryUsage limit="1 gb" /> </memoryUsage> </systemUsage> </systemUsage> [...] </broker>

-memoryUsage element must be shared amongst all queues and topics.
-Each destination may be configured with an explicit memory limit, designated in the
+memoryUsage element must be shared amongst all of the broker’s queues and topics.
+Each destination may also be configured with an explicit memory limit, designated in the

 memoryLimit element inside an optional